Associate of Applied Science

 The associate degree human service professional is recognized as an important member of a team of professionals working to assist persons with a variety of disabilities or problems.
 Employment opportunities exist in various settings in both public and private sectors.
 Specific roles vary from agency to agency and are as broad as human needs are.

 The successful student will be a caring individual who will acquire the skills necessary to provide services or opportunities to a variety of persons in many different situations.
-Work settings include: mental health centers, mental retardation agencies, drug and alcohol programs, public schools, domestic violence shelters, juvenile and adult correction facilities, nursing homes, social welfare agencies, and the like.
+Work settings include: mental health centers, developmental disability agencies, drug and alcohol programs, public schools, domestic violence shelters, juvenile and adult correction facilities, nursing homes, social welfare agencies, and the like.

 In addition to the technical courses in this program, the student will have opportunities to learn and apply the learned skills in actual situations through two scheduled practicums and a directed practice for a total of 583.5 hours of hands-on experiences.
-Graduates of the Human Services program qualify to apply to the Ohio Counselor and Social Worker Board to become Social Worker Assistants.
+Graduates of the Human Services program qualify to apply to the Ohio Social Worker, Marriage & Family Therapists Board to become Social Worker Assistants.

 An acceptable Bureau of Criminal Identification and Investigation (BCI&I) report is required in order to begin the practicum sequence.
 Various practicum sites have specific background check requirements.
 Individuals with a felony and/or domestic violence conviction may not be permitted to complete practicum experiences at some specific sites.
 There is no waiting list to enter into the program and enrollment is not limited to a particular number of students.